apache/samza/docs/startup/quick-start/versioned/index.md

 }
 {% endhighlight %}

-The resulting [MessageStream](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/operators/MessageStream.html) lines contains the data set that reads from Kafka and deserialized into string of each line.
-We also defined the output stream counts so we can write the word count results to it.
-Next let’s add processing logic.
+The above example creates a [MessageStream](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/operators/MessageStream.html) which reads from an input topic named `sample-text`.
+It also defines an output stream that emits results to a topic named `word-count-output`.
+Next let’s add our processing logic.

 ### Add word count processing logic

-First we are going to extract the value from lines.
-This is a one-to-one transform and we can use the Samza map operator as following:
+Kafka messages typically have a key and a value.
+Since we only care about the value here, we will apply the `map` operator on the input stream to extract the value.

 {% highlight java %}
-lines .map(kv -> kv.value)
+lines.map(kv -> kv.value)
 {% endhighlight %}

-Then we will split the line into words by using the flatmap operator:
+Next, we will tokenize the message into individual words using the `flatmap` operator.

 {% highlight java %}
 .flatMap(s -> Arrays.asList(s.split("\\W+")))
 {% endhighlight %}

-Now let’s think about how to count the words.
-We need to aggregate the count based on the word as the key, and emit the aggregation results once there are no more data coming.
-Here we can use a session window which will trigger the output if there is no data coming within a certain interval.
+We now need to group the words, aggregate their respective counts and periodically emit our results.
+For this, we will use Samza's session-windowing feature.

 {% highlight java %}
 .window(Windows.keyedSessionWindow(